A NSW Government Website

 This is your chance to show us who you are and put your best foot forward!

 Assessment centres will be held in September.
 All assessment centres will be conducted virtually via the Top Score virtual assessment centre platform.
-For more information regarding Top Score you can access FAQ's here.

-Now, for the exciting part - the start of your new career in NSW Government!
+Now, for the exciting part - the start of your new career in NSW Government.

 We are a diverse and inclusive employer and we strive to reflect the community we serve through our workforce.
 We have extra information for Aboriginal candidates and candidates with disability to assist you in applying for the program.